 On November 6, 2012, Hakeem overwhelmingly won a seat in the U.S. House of Representatives in the newly redrawn Eighth Congressional District of New York.
-He succeeds a thirty-year incumbent in a district largely anchored in Brooklyn and parts of Southwest Queens.
-Rep. Jeffries is a member of the House Budget and Judiciary Committees.
-In the 113th Congress, he worked on reforming the criminal justice system, addressed gun violence and assisted neighborhoods in the district that were devastated by Superstorm Sandy in 2012.
+He succeeded a thirty-year incumbent in a district largely anchored in Brooklyn and parts of Southwest Queens.
+Rep. Jeffries is a member of the House Judiciary and Education and the Workforce Committees.
+He is also Congressional Black Caucus Whip and a member of the Democratic Caucus Steering and Policy Committee.

 Through speeches on the House Floor, committee hearings and communication with the White House, Rep. Jeffries has strongly opposed efforts to balance the budget on the backs of our seniors.
 He does not support benefit cuts to Social Security and Medicare programs, on which many of our seniors depend.
 Rep. Jeffries voted against the budget proposed by the House Majority in 2013, including a provision that would turn Medicare into a voucher program that would weaken this social safety net.
 He continues to work against the chained CPI proposal that will hurt the quality of life of seniors who rely on Social Security to survive.